 FAQ: Our New Weekend Lineup

-Details on changes to your WFUV weekend nights, starting July 22.
+Details on recent changes to your WFUV weekends.

-Starting Saturday, July 22, there will be a few changes to WFUV's Saturday and Sunday evening programming.
-Here's a guide.
+We've made a few changes to WFUV's Saturday and Sunday programming.
+Here's a guide:

 What's happened with WFUV's weekend schedule?